MeghnaUrs/IMSC-ACM/README.md

 # IMSC-ACM
-Classification system as a part of ACM Multimedia Product Image Recognition Challenge using PyTorch and transfer learning techniques
+Classification system as a part of ACM Multimedia Product Image Recognition Challenge using PyTorch and transfer learning techniques.

-**Problem Statment:** Find exact match for test images from training image dataset with 0.5 million beauty product images
+**Problem Statment:** Find exact match for test images from training image dataset with 0.5 million beauty product images.

 **Network Architecture:** ResNet based autoencoder pretrained on ImageNet.
 The code downloads ResNet architecture pretrained on imageNet from pyTorch.org or loads the model if it is already downloaded.